 Coupons and exclusive discounts have long been a way to win customers.
-Everyone likes a deal, especially when that deal feels as though it is only available to a small portion of the buying audience.
+Everyone likes a deal, especially when it feels like it’s only available to a small portion of the audience.
 When executed the right way, discounts can incentivize customers to try out a new business or look at a known business’s latest offerings.
 However, when a discount offer doesn’t apply to a shopper’s buying interests, email notifications and social media posts can feel spammy.

-As personalization becomes more integral to marketing to customers, savvy businesses are looking at ways to apply this approach to coupons and other discounts.
+As personalization becomes more integral to marketing, savvy businesses are finding ways to apply this approach to coupons and discounts.
 Using the latest technology, brands can deliver a deal specifically targeted to a customer’s interests.
 Here are a few ways your business can use personalized discounts to help increase your sales.

 1. Know your market.

 Before you can directly connect to your customer base, you’ll first need to know the customers you’re trying to reach.
-Whether you’re striving to get repeat business, marketing to new customers, or a combination of both, you may get the best results if you have a process in place to monitor customer interactions with your website.
-Using analytics, you can learn more about the types of deals that will best resonate with the customers who end up buying from your site.
+Maybe you’re striving to get repeat business, or marketing to new customers (or a combination of both).
+Regardless, you’ll get strong results if you have a process that monitors customer interactions with your website.
+Analytics can show you the discounts or deals that best resonate with customers who end up buying from your site.

-One great way to study your market is through the creation of buyer personas.
-While documenting these personas, your team will study your existing customer base and think about personality traits specific to different types of buyers.
-Your brand may appeal to working parents and busy professionals, for instance, so you can draw up a persona that describes the typical day in the life of each of those personality types.
-Once you have these personas in place, you’ll be able to hone your marketing strategy to include discount offers that appeal specifically to your target audience.
+One highly effective way to study your market is through the creation of buyer personas.
+While documenting these personas, your team studies your existing customer base.
+They then think about personality traits specific to different types of buyers.
+Your brand may appeal to working parents and busy professionals, for instance.
+Therefore, you can draw up a persona that describes the typical day in the life of those personality types.
+Once you have these personas in place, you’ll be able to hone your marketing strategy.
+This means creating discounts and other offers that appeal specifically to your target audience.